MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

 # Tutorial: Build a piano in WebXR using Babylon.js

-Building a piano in the real world requires a lot of time, skills, and materials.
+Building a piano in the real world requires much in the way of time, skills, and materials.
 What about building one for the VR/AR world?

-Through this tutorial series, you will learn about using Babylon.js to create a Mixed Reality web app that contains a functioning 88-key standup piano in the virtual world.
-In the completed app, you will be able to easily teleport to the position in front of the piano and begin playing on the keys using your mixed reality controllers.
+In this tutorial series, you'll learn how to use Babylon.js to create a Mixed Reality web app that contains a functioning 88-key standup piano in the virtual world.
+In the completed app, you'll be able to teleport to the piano and play the keys using your Mixed Reality controllers.

-In this tutorial series, you will learn how to:
+In this tutorial series, you'll learn how to:

 > [!div class="checklist"]
 > * Create, position, and merge meshes to build a piano keyboard